gNodeDev/Automatic-Mail-System/README.md

-# ams
-Automatic Mail System
+# Automatic Mail System

-1. Install Mongo DB as I have used the same.
+1. Install Mongo DB.
 Make changes in server regarding DB and configuration changes, go to server->configuration->config.js

 2. Start the server by using commands cd server first and then npm run server.